judahpaul16/gpt-home/README.md

 This guide will explain how to build your own.
 It's pretty straight forward.
 You can also use this as a reference for building other projects on the Raspberry Pi.

 * *This guide assumes you're using Ubuntu Server as your Raspberry Pi's operating system.
-You may need to make certain modifications to accomodate other operating systems.
+You may need to make certain modifications to accommodate other operating systems.
 See Issue [#12](https://github.com/judahpaul16/gpt-home/issues/12).*

 ## ⚠️ Schematics / Wiring Diagram
 ### Caution: Battery Connection